mozilla-services/cloudtrail-streamer/testdata/README.md

-This file can be used to quickly test the S3 -> SNS -> Lambda -> Kinesis flow. cloudtrail-streamer requires that the file is a gzipped json blob with a top-level key named `Records` that is an array of objects, but does not inspect the contents of each object.
+This file can be used to quickly test the S3 -> SNS -> Lambda -> Kinesis flow. cloudtrail-streamer requires that the file is a gzipped json blob with a top-level key named `Records` with a value that is an array of objects.

 Success will be seeing each object as an individual record in Kinesis.